NAMlab/rnaseq-mapper/README.md

 ```
 2. Create a file called `nextflow.config` (exactly this name) by using the `example_nextflow.config` from this directory as a template and adapting it to your use case.
 3. Create an input file with the sequences you want to map in the format of `example_input.csv` and make sure it is referred to in your config file.
+4. If desired, place any FASTQ files in the directories referenced in your `nextflow.config` (if you don't have any, make sure the folders still exist and just leave them empty).
-4. Run the pipeline:
+5. Run the pipeline:
 ```
 ./nextflow run NAMlab/rnaseq-mapper
 ```

 ## Output
-You will get out a TSV file with the combined kallisto outputs for all your sequences like this one:
+You will get out a TSV file with the combined kallisto outputs for all your sequence files like this one (by default in the `work/out` folder):

 | target_id | length | SRR1805735_eff_length | SRR1805735_est_counts | SRR1805735_tpm | SRR1805737_eff_length | SRR1805737_est_counts | SRR1805737_tpm | SRR6512869_eff_length | SRR6512869_est_counts | SRR6512869_tpm |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |